MorielHarush/morielharush.github.io/_posts/2026-02-23-trusted-by-default-dangerous-by-design.md

 ### Why This Matters

-A developer integrating CASL who needs a sitemap generator might look at the project's tools directory and think: *"They already have one — let me just use this."* They copy the script, maybe adapt it slightly, wire it into their build pipeline, and move on.
+A developer integrating CASL who needs a sitemap generator might look at the project's tools directory and think: *"They already have one, let me just use this."* They copy the script, maybe adapt it slightly, wire it into their build pipeline, and move on.

 They've just imported a command injection vulnerability into their CI/CD infrastructure.